DavidOliver/live_cue/README.md

 2. `cd` to the repository directory.

+3. Set values in `envs/.env.all` and `config/dev.secret.exs`.

-3. Prepare and enter the environment:
+4. Prepare and enter the environment:

 	`$ devbox shell`

-4. Run initial setup:
+5. Run initial setup:

 	`$ devbox run setup`

-5. Set values in `config/dev.secret.exs`.
+6. Open ports `4369` and `9001`, TCP protocol, in your computer’s local software firewall.

+7. Connect to ZeroTier if not already connected.

-## Perform initial run
+## Run

 1. If not already in the Devbox environment: